chistel/new-aggregator/README.md

 **Note**: Please ensure you have `docker` installed on your system.

-1. Execute the following command in your terminal:
+1. In the root directory of the cloned project, execute the following command in your terminal:
 ```bash
 ./project-setup
 ```